-15 inspired Southern dishes and cocktails to bring to your next potluck
+15 inspired Southern apps, mains, desserts and cocktails to bring to your next potluck

-Potlucks can be kind of hit or miss.
-We’ve all been in situations where co-workers, friends or family members have brought dishes from which you steered clear — or you’ve done it yourself.
-While on the surface, potlucks may seem easy, making anything in big batches can be a challenge.
+Potlucks may seem easy, but making anything in big batches can be a challenge.
 Even if you’re using some of your most time-tested recipes, scaling them up to serve a crowd can mean that they fall short of the flavor mark.

 To help ensure potluck success, make sure to consult this list of 15 inspired recipes to bring to your next event.
 We won’t steer you wrong.

-This easy-to-make appetizer gets its name from a Texas legend based on a city councilman named Bob Armstrong.
-As the story goes, Mr. Armstrong often frequented a particular Tex-Mex restaurant would always request something special that wasn’t on the menu.
-The chef on duty came up with the idea of combining the restaurant’s standard chili con queso with taco meat, guacamole and sour cream, and the Bob Armstrong dip was born.
-For this dish you can either mix the cooked taco meat into the cheese mixture or place everything on top and let your guests customize their own bite.
+This easy-to-make appetizer is basically a chili con queso with taco meat, guacamole and sour cream.
+It's a crowd-pleaser, even if your crowd is very picky.
+You can either mix cooked taco meat into the cheese mixture or place everything on top and let your guests customize their own bite.
 Another plus?
 You can make and keep this dish warm in a slow cooker, making it easy to transport and perfect for your potluck.
+Get the recipe

 This is a dish that no one will forget.
 Be prepared to constantly answer, “Where did you get this recipe?”
-While it has its roots as a Spanish tapa, the ingredients — pecans, spicy andouille, and smoky bacon — are purely Southern.
+While it has its roots as a Spanish tapa, the ingredients — pecans, spicy andouille and smoky bacon — are purely Southern.
+Get the recipe

 Chicken and Dumplings